kadrim/PrimoCacheBackupDetect/README.md

 If that is true, the Program will pause the PrimoCache via CLI and resume it, once the backup-process stops or falls again below the above mentioned threshold for memory consumption.

 ## Usage
-**Important The PrimoCache GUI must not be running because the PrimoCache CLI cannot perform its tasks otherwise!**
+**Important: The PrimoCache GUI must not be running because the PrimoCache CLI cannot perform its tasks otherwise!**

 Simply download a current release and run the .exe file.
 The Program will instantly startup and dock itself within your systray.
 With default Settings it is configured to detect *Ashampoo Backup 2018* as this is the Backup-Software I currently use.